maneatingape/advent-of-code-rust/README.md

 # Advent of Code [![checks-badge]][checks-link] [![docs-badge]][docs-link]

-Complete 2024 to 2015 entries written in Rust for the annual [Advent of Code] challenge, solving 500 stars in less than 1 second.
+Blazing fast Rust solutions for every [Advent of Code] puzzle from 2015 to 2024, taking **502 milliseconds** to solve all 500 stars.
+Each solution is carefully optimized for performance while ensuring the code remains concise, readable, and idiomatic.

 ## Features

-* Each solution uses the most efficient algorithms to the best of my knowledge.
-* Self contained depending only on the `std` Rust library.
-No use of `unsafe` features.
+* **Minimal** - Depends only on the standard library.
-* Consistently formatted with `rustfmt` and linted by `clippy`.
-* Thoroughly commented with `rustdoc` generated [documentation online][docs-link].
-* Test coverage with continuous integration provided by [GitHub Actions][checks-link].
+* **High Quality** - Formatted with `rustfmt`, linted by `clippy` and continuously tested via [GitHub Actions][checks-link].
+No `unsafe` code.
+* **Well Documented** - Every solution is comprehensively commented with [rustdoc-generated documentation][docs-link] also available online.

 ## Quickstart